FAQ - Frequently Asked Questions

 How much hair do I have?

-The Norwood classifications were adapted from the patterns described by Dr. O'Tar Norwood.
-There are seven classes of hair loss in the main series and five variations of these classes called the 'A' series.
+The Norwood classifications were adapted from the patterns described by Dr. O’Tar Norwood.
+There are seven classes of hair loss in the main series and five variations of these classes called the ‘A’ series.
 If you compare your hair loss pattern with these diagrams, you can probably see the pattern you are in now.
-Discussion with one of NHI's knowledgeable physicians can help you determine how extensive your hair loss may become.
-Please see Assessing Your Hair Loss for more info.
+Discussion with one of NHI’s knowledgeable physicians can help you determine how extensive your hair loss may become.

 How much hair do I need?

 When you have your consultation with a NHI physician, he will suggest how many grafts may be available for your first procedure (and subsequent procedures if they will be needed).
 This number will be based on your present balding pattern, what it may become in the future, and how much donor hair is available.
 When an individual has high donor density, the follicular units usually contain multiple hairs, and when an individual has low donor density the follicular units often contain only one hair.
 If an individual has a very loose scalp, a larger donor strip can be removed, while an individual with a tight scalp will have a smaller donor strip.
 When an individual has a relatively small amount of hair that can be moved, our physicians take great pains to distribute the available hair in ways that produce the best coverage.
-Please see Assessing Your Hair Loss for more info.

 What is the difference between density and fullness?

 The word fullness rather than density, more accurately describes the visual phenomenon in what we perceive as thick hair vs. thin hair.
 The concept of fullness is broader and more inclusive.
-Density, the number of hairs/cm2, is only one of several contributing factors that are responsible for the visual impression of hair that appears "thick".
-Other factors include hair shaft diameter, color, texture, and curl, which may be of equal of even greater importance than density, in contributing to the visual appearance of a "full" head of hair.
+Density, the number of hairs/cm2, is only one of several contributing factors that are responsible for the visual impression of hair that appears “thick”.
+Other factors include hair shaft diameter, color, texture, and curl, which may be of equal of even greater importance than density, in contributing to the visual appearance of a “full” head of hair.
+In the early stages of balding the “thin look” is caused by a process called “miniaturization” where hair is reduced in size, but not actually lost.
+Therefore, the density (the counted number of hairs/cm2) remains the same, although the persons look of fullness can be dramatically reduced.

 Will smoking affect my hair transplant procedure?

+Smoking causes constriction of blood vessels and decreased blood flow to the scalp, predominantly due to its nicotine content.
+The carbon monoxide in smoke decreases the oxygen carrying capacity of the blood.
+These factors may contribute to poor wound healing after a hair transplant and can increase the chance of a wound infection and scarring.
+Smoking may also contribute to poor hair growth.
 The deleterious effects of smoking wear off slowly when one abstains, particularly in chronic smokers, so that smoking puts one at risk to poor healing even after smoking is stopped for weeks or even months.
 Although it is not known exactly how long one should avoid smoking before and after a hair transplant a common recommendation is to abstain from 1 week prior to surgery to 2 weeks after the procedure.

-Will Senile Alopecia affect my hair transplant procedure?
+Will senile Alopecia affect my hair transplant procedure?

 Diffuse un-patterned and patterned alopecia is uncommon.
-The medical descriptive term 'senile' appears in literature; unfortunately, the word implies that it impacts only the old and senile, which is not the case.
+The medical descriptive term ‘senile’ appears in literature; unfortunately, the word implies that it impacts only the old and senile, which is not the case.
 It has appeared in almost every age group somewhat equally, but as each carries the malady throughout its life, the frequency increases as the population ages.
 However, Senile Alopecia is a more commonly accepted diagnosis for the younger population, potentially skewing population data.
 As a guess, its incidence amongst men is 1%.
+Prior to the advent of Propecia, recognizing the malady did nothing more than eliminate surgical candidacy.
+Now with Propecia, effective treatment is available for some.
+Approximately 50% of affected individuals that saw doctors at NHI have realized benefits from the drug.
+Most saw reduced miniaturization and a subjective appearance of additional fullness.
+Despite these desirable drug benefits, impacted alopecia patients seem to finish with less than desirable surgical results.

 Do women have problems with balding?